ITVS Open Call Frequently Asked Questions

 Q: Does ITVS provide grants for schools, film festivals, or to other unrelated film projects?

-A: No, Open Call only funds single, long-form documentaries for distribution to public television.
+A: No, Open Call only funds single documentaries for distribution to public media.
 ITVS does not provide funding for organizations or schools.

 ITVS Open Call Application: